What is the format of the OTA Program coursework?

 The Health Sciences Department allows a course to be repeated twice.
 If a prospective OTA student cannot achieve a “C” or better in a pre-requisite course on the second attempt, the course would not be counted in the application scoring process and the student would become ineligible for admission to the OTA Program.
 Please see the OTC Student Handbook for repeat procedures.

 Do I need my transcripts sent to OTC?

 All college transcripts need to be sent to OTC prior to applying for the OTA Program.
-High school transcripts will be needed by Allied Health if a student has less than 20 credit hours of college courses.
-Transcripts sent to OTC Student Services can be viewed electronically in the Allied Health department.
+High school transcripts will be needed by Health Sciences if a student has less than 20 credit hours of college courses.
+Transcripts sent to OTC Student Services can be viewed electronically in the Health Sciences department.